 No, writing is something that grows on you.
 I didn’t wake up one day and say “hey, you know what, I became a writer overnight so let’s go publish some books!”

 June 2011 was the month I started blogging.
 Slowly finding words to match my inner state, my resolve not to let multiple sclerosis dominate my life anymore on a physical level.
 Baby steps turned into those of a toddler chasing a ball, a teenager running to her first boyfriend.

 With some success, I found the basis of what I wanted my writing to be.
 A source of information for people with MS, an advocating tool for people with disabilities and a hangout for people who like books, photography and Ireland.

-Spurred on by being nominated and then shortlisted for the Ireland Blog Awards 2013 in the best personal blog category, and on that premise, I decided to enter a writing course last week.
+Spurred on by being nominated and then shortlisted for the Ireland Blog Awards 2013 in the best personal blog category, and on that premise, I started reading all about writing online.
 Nobody’s perfect and I am fully aware there are things I can improve on grammatically.
-English is my 4th language after Flemish, Dutch and French, so I want to ensure that what goes on my blog, is sound enough.
+English is my 3rd, or 4th language after Flemish, Dutch and French, so I want to ensure that what goes on my blog, is sound enough.

 With all this going on, the question of when one becomes a writer was put to me two days ago, and if you can (want to) call yourself as such without sounding arrogant or self-righteous.
 I’m not one to run away from existentialist questions, so my thinking machine was put to work.

 Does it sound ostentatious when you call yourself a writer when you have no published work yet (your blog not included)?
 After all, you only call a person ‘doctor’ when he/she received their degree, otherwise we could call butchers, surgeons.